Fritz Schneider (footballer)

 Fritz Schneider was a Swiss footballer who played for FC Basel as a striker.

 Football career

 Schneider joined Basel in 1922.
 Between the years 1922 and 1924 Schneider (I), as he was known, played a total of 29 games for Basel scoring a total of eight goals.
 13 of these games were in the Swiss Serie A and 16 were friendly games.
 He scored one goal in the domestic league and the other seven were scored during the test games.

-Schneider (I) played his domestic league debut on 1 October 1922 in the at the Landhof in the home draw against Nordstern Basel.
+Schneider (I) played his domestic league debut on 1 October 1922 at the Landhof in the home draw against Nordstern Basel.
 He scored his domestic league goal during the 4–3 home win against Aarau on 4 March 1923.